 - An addition to Keyaru’s crew to bring his goals to fruition.

 Of course Keyaru himself is now evil, but he still manages to have a few drops of morals when it counts.
 Meaning he hasn’t completely lost his mind.

 He’s an interesting protagonist though.
 He’s frank, diligent, cunning, but fair to anyone who’s loyal and hasn’t done him any wrong.

 Crylet, with the white hair, is the ONLY character who seems to have any morals or standards at all.
 Despite her broken past.

 My favorite aspect of the anime is the double standards it exposes, and HAS exposed in the anime community.

-I even highlighted it in an article, and the responses I got on social media was nuts.
+I even highlighted it in an article, and the responses I got on

 The article exploded.

 Back to my point through, it does highlight a double standard and exposes ways in which people think in society.

 Almost everyone focuses on the fact that he did what he did in the 2nd episode (he r*ped Flare as revenge).